DoctorWkt/TTL_TicTacToe/README.md

  + nine 74HC107 dual JK flip flops.
 Each one holds both the user and board move for one position on the board
- + one 27C2001 256Kx8 EPROM to look up the next board move.
-This is an obsolete part but you can still buy them second-hand.
+ + one 28C256 32Kx8 EEPROM to look up the next board move.
+We only use 8K of the space in the EEPROM.
  + one 74HC154 4:16 demultiplexer
+ + one 75HC161 register to hold the board state
  + one 555 to generate the clock signal
  + various LEDs to show the moves, and other sundry components.